-Yes, a teacher (formal or informal) and researcher with a pre-existing relationship may apply to work together, but they will be both be subject to the full selection process.
+Yes, a formal classroom teacher or informal science educator and researcher with a pre-existing relationship may apply to work together, but they will be both be subject to the full selection process.

 They must each fully complete their respective PolarTREC application by the application deadline and include the name of the individual in the space indicated on the application.
 Anyone applying with a pre-existing relationship are also required to jointly complete and submit a supplement to their applications due by the general application deadline.

 The physical work varies immensely among PolarTREC research projects; some may require long hours sitting on the ground or in a lab while others may require lifting heavy loads, large amounts of shoveling, or other strenuous activities.
 Because of this, there are no specific age or physical requirements to apply for PolarTREC.
 Applicants to PolarTREC may be asked about physical abilities during interviews with researchers to ensure good project matches.
 Anyone going to the Antarctic and some Arctic locations will have to complete a physical qualification process, which varies in rigor depending on age and medical history.

 For 2020-2021, we are accepting applications from both U.S. informal science educators as well as formal U.S. classroom teachers (teaching in grades 6-12).
 Informal educators should have the primary focus on outreach to middle and high school students and/or professional development for their teachers.